Clare Short: Bugging of the UN

 On 26 February 2004, Short alleged on the BBC Today radio programme that British spies regularly intercept UN communications, including those of Kofi Annan, then Secretary-General.
 The claim was made the day after the unexplained dropping of whistleblowing charges against former GCHQ translator Katharine Gun.
 Reacting to Short's statement, Tony Blair said "I really do regard what Clare Short has said this morning as totally irresponsible, and entirely consistent [with Short's character]."
 Blair also claimed that Short had put British security, particularly the security of its spies, at risk.
-The same day, on the BBC's Newsnight programme, Short called Blair's response "pompous" and said that Britain had no need to spy on Kofi Annan.
-Blair did not explicitly deny the claims but Robin Cook, former Foreign Secretary, wrote that in his experience he would be surprised if the claims were true.

-A few days later (on 29 February 2004) Short appeared on ITV's Jonathan Dimbleby programme.
-She revealed that she had been written to by Britain's senior civil servant, Cabinet Secretary Andrew Turnbull.
+A few days later, on 29 February, Short appeared on ITV's Jonathan Dimbleby programme, on which she revealed that she had been written to by Britain's most senior civil servant, Cabinet Secretary Andrew Turnbull.
 Turnbull's confidential letter (which Short showed to Dimbleby, and which was quoted on the programme) formally admonished her for discussing intelligence matters in the media, and threatened "further action" if she did not desist from giving interviews on the issue.
 Turnbull wrote that she had made claims "which damage the interests of the United Kingdom", and that he was "extremely disappointed".
 The "further action" referred to in the letter has been interpreted as threatening either Short's expulsion from the Privy Council or legal action under the Official Secrets Act.
 Either course of action have been without recent precedent; at the time, no Privy Counsellor had been expelled since Sir Edgar Speyer was accused of collaborating with the Germans during the First World War.
-However, on 1 March 2004, a Downing Street spokesman refused to rule out such a step.

-However, in the same interview on the Jonathan Dimbleby programme, Short backtracked on her claim about British agents bugging Annan.
+On 1 March 2004, a Downing Street spokesman refused to rule out such a step.
+In the same interview with Jonathan Dimbleby, Short backtracked on her claim about British agents bugging Annan.
 She admitted that the transcripts she saw of Annan's private conversations might have related to Africa and not to Iraq.
 Asked whether she could confirm that the transcripts related to Iraq, she said: "I can't, but there might well have been ...
 I cannot remember a specific transcript in relation, it doesn't mean it wasn't there."
-Short also admitted that her original claim, on the Today programme, that Britain had eavesdropped on Annan may have been inaccurate.
+Short also said that her original claim, on the Today programme, that Britain had eavesdropped on Annan, may have been inaccurate.
 Asked whether the material could have passed to the British by the Americans, she said: "It could.
 But it normally indicates that.
 But I can't remember that."